European Banking Federation

 28 Aug 2023

-Their ask — Banks want the EU to abandon quantitative value-for-money benchmarks that overlook qualitative aspects of advice.
+Message — Banks want the EU to abandon quantitative value-for-money benchmarks that overlook qualitative aspects of advice.
 They oppose the partial ban on inducements for execution-only services, arguing it resembles a full commission ban.
 They seek to preserve existing investor protection rules rather than adopt the proposed best-interest principle.123

-How it helps them — This would preserve commission-based revenue models and avoid costly compliance systems.45
+Why — This would preserve commission-based revenue models and avoid costly compliance systems.45

-Who loses — Retail investors lose protections against high-cost products and conflicted advice.6
+Impact — Retail investors lose protections against high-cost products and conflicted advice.6

 Meeting with Mairead McGuinness (Commissioner) and